ICFI Fellows Course: March 19, 2026

 From March 20 to 22, India Live 2026 will offer a rich and immersive experience, including:

-• Live case demonstrations by internationally acclaimed experts, showcasing advanced techniques such as percutaneous aortic and pulmonary valve implantation, LA appendage closure, and complex coronary interventions
+• Educational Case Transmission by internationally acclaimed experts, showcasing advanced techniques such as percutaneous aortic and pulmonary valve implantation, LA appendage closure, and complex coronary interventions

 • Targeted didactic sessions led by thought leaders, covering the latest in coronary, vascular, congenital, and structural heart interventions, as well as cardiac imaging